-Choosing the wrong journal is one of the most common reasons why a manuscript is rejected.
-With over 28,000 scholarly peer-reviewed journals, it’s no surprise that finding the right match can be difficult.
-At times, some of you might be wondering, “if the publication process is so tedious and frustrating, why publish at all?”
+Submitting your manuscript to the wrong journal is one of the most common reasons why editors might reject your paper.
+With over 28,000 scholarly peer-reviewed journals, it’s no surprise that finding the right match for your research paper can be difficult.
+Admittedly, the process can be so frustrating that you might even want to give up.